Emergency Telephones for Hospitals

 Emergency telephones in hospitals are phones that are specifically designed for use in a healthcare setting in case of an emergency.
 These phones are usually located in areas where there is a higher risk of accidents or emergencies, such as in patient rooms, hallways, and near elevators.

-When a person uses an emergency telephone in a hospital, they are typically connected directly to a hospital operator or a nurse's station.
+When a person uses an emergency phone in a hospital, they are typically connected directly to a hospital operator or a nurse's station.
 The operator or nurse can then dispatch appropriate emergency services, such as a code team or security personnel, depending on the nature of the emergency.

 Emergency telephones in hospitals are usually mounted on a wall and are easily identifiable by their bright red color.
 They may be equipped with a speaker and microphone, or they may have a direct dial button that allows the user to dial a specific emergency number.
 Some emergency phones in hospitals also have a panic button that, when pressed, will automatically call for help without the user having to speak to an operator.